lebonq/Automatic-Path/README.md

 You can change the amount of times between 2 states.
 Enable path creation by mobs.
 Enable permanent path.
+Enable permanent path to turn into vanilla dirt path block.

 - You can do in-game via ModMenu.
 - Or for server and client whitout ModMenu you can configure it directly in the file whit is config/autopath.json